ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

 C++ is case-sensitive.
 Did you spell it as `Setup()`?

-Similarly, sometimes people spell `SetUpTestCase()` as `SetupTestCase()` and wonder why it's never called.
+Similarly, sometimes people spell `SetUpTestSuite()` as `SetupTestSuite()` and wonder why it's never called.

-## How do I jump to the line of a failure in Emacs directly?

-googletest's failure message format is understood by Emacs and many other IDEs, like acme and XCode.
-If a googletest message is in a compilation buffer in Emacs, then it's clickable.

-## I have several test cases which share the same test fixture logic, do I have to define a new test fixture class for each of them?
+## I have several test suites which share the same test fixture logic, do I have to define a new test fixture class for each of them?
 This seems pretty tedious.

 You don't have to.
 Instead of